ELIXIR-IIB-training/website/_posts/2018-09-27-train-the-trainer-rome.md

   </tr>
 </table>
 <br>
-ELIXIR-EXCELERATE in collaboration with ELIXIR-IIB are pleased to announce a Train the Trainer (TtT) event.
+ELIXIR-EXCELERATE in collaboration with ELIXIR-IIB is pleased to announce a Train the Trainer (TtT) event.
 <br>

 ## Important dates